-Bofferding’s taste encompasses the rarefied – an ancient Pompeian marble head — the unusual – a 1930s Elsie de Wolfe mirrored fireplace – and the important – a monumental Venini mirror designed by Gio Ponti for the 1928 Venice Biennale (his rediscovery of it was the subject of a New York Times article).
-Among his clients are museums, collectors, fashion designers, and decorators, including the Metropolitan Museum, Pierre Bergé, Valentino, and Peter Marino.
-Bofferding’s seamless arrangements of antique to contemporary works, from Western, Asian, and African cultures, both in his gallery and at home, have been published in Vogue, The World of Interiors, Town & Country, and many books on decorating.
+His inventory encompasses the rarefied (an ancient Pompeian marble head), the unusual (a 1930s Elsie de Wolfe mirrored fireplace), and the important (his rediscovery of a monumental Venini mirror, designed by Gio Ponti for the 1928 Venice Biennale, was the subject of an article in The New York Times).
+Among his clients are museums, collectors, contemporary art dealers, decorators, and fashion designers, including the Metropolitan Museum, Matthew Marks, Pierre Bergé, Peter Marino, and Valentino.
+Bofferding’s arrangements of Western, Asian, and African works, both in his gallery and at his home, have been featured in Vogue, Town & Country, W magazine, and The World of Interiors, as well as numerous books on interior design.

-Bofferding has lectured at the Los Angeles County Museum, the Minneapolis Institute of Arts, Winterthur, and the Costume Institute of the Metropolitan Museum.
-He has written catalog introductions for historic auctions at Sotheby’s and Christie’s in New York and London.
-He wrote a monthly design column for Domino and Elle Decor, and contributes to Architectural Digest.
-He is also a furniture designer — initially for himself, prompting commissions from decorators and collectors.
-Currently, he is designing a line of limited-edition furniture, and writing a book on the 20th-century domestic interior in the West.
+Bofferding has lectured at the Los Angeles County Museum, the Minneapolis Institute of Arts, Winterthur, the Costume Institute of the Metropolitan Museum, and many other institutions.
+He has written catalog introductions for historic auctions at Sotheby’s, Christie’s, and Wright.
+He wrote monthly design columns for both Domino and Elle Decor, and contributes to Architectural Digest.
+He has designed furniture for decorators and collectors, and is currently designing a limited-edition furniture line.
+He is also writing a book on the 20th-century domestic interior.